 You should file the evidence requested above with the return if possible.
 Otherwise, send it as soon after you file the return as possible.

-To figure the tentative tax on the amount on line 5, use Table A on page 4.
+To figure the tentative tax on the amount on line 5, use Table A on page 4 and put the result on this line.

 Lines 4 and 7